AdaCore/spark2014/lrm/source/subprograms.rst

 - within a control flow expression (e.g., the condition of an if statement, the selecting expression of a case statement, the bounds of a for loop) of a compound statement which contains such a procedure call.
-[The case of an non-ghost-updating assignment statement is is handled by a legality rule; this rule is needed to prevent a call to a procedure which updates a non-ghost via an up-level reference, as opposed to updating a parameter.]
+[The case of a non-ghost-updating assignment statement is handled by a legality rule; this rule is needed to prevent a call to a procedure which updates a non-ghost via an up-level reference, as opposed to updating a parameter.]